 Subject Matter Experts (SMEs) with insurance domain expertise

-Frontend and Backend Engineers
+Frontend and Backend Engineers - all remote, based in a different countries

 QA specialists